olympian94/FunWithChatGPT/RegressionSummaryExperiment/Prompts.md

 NOTE: Not going to comment on how accurate the content is just yet - I will review it later.

 I ran into a different problem though, described in the next section.

+## Observations:
+Note that the prompt requested 5 models.
+When I requested 10 models, CGPT4 output was incomplete.
+Sometimes the second table was not printed and some times it did not have all entries.
+This was depite the presence of the directives: `Make sure to output 2 tables` and `Make sure to use all models from the first table as columns in the second table`.

 # Prompt 2 - Get output as HTML - Partial success